• Skip to main content

 This is the shrimp I used for this recipe.
 Remember to buy deveined shrimp

 Please make sure you buy the deveined kind.
 The "vein" is the black strip that runs along the shrimp.
 It's the digestive tract of the shrimp and for me personally - I'm grossed out by it.
-If you don't buy the deveined kind, then you have to devein it yourself with a sharp knife and it's annoying.
+If you don't buy the deveined kind, then you have to devein it yourself with a sharp knife and it's annoying and gross.

 Let's talk about shrimp tails